 Inn & Ranch Attractions

 We offer beef for sale by the package.
 We have hamburger, and a variety of steaks including Rib Eye, New York, Tenderloin, Tri tip and Sirloin.
-Buy directly from the ranch and fire up your grill!
 This beef is all natural.
 Make an order when you make a reservation or let us know when you check in.

 Ovenell's Heritage Inn Log Cabins, Guesthouses and Historic Ranch offers our guests a lodging experience beyond compare.
 Our "Million Dollar View" of Mt.
 Baker from the Inn is as spectacular as they come.
 When you are looking for lodging in Concrete, look no further.

 The cabins and ranch offer great views of the Cascades, Finney Creek Mountains and Sauk Mountain.
 Our wildlife includes deer, elk, bear, coyotes, cougar, eagles, osprey and an extensive list of other birds.

 While you are visiting enjoy a stroll along the Skagit River through our CREP project.
 Meander through the timber, enjoy the beauty of the trees and wild flowers.
 Spend time with the farm animals and feed the horses treats.
 The chickens, ducks and geese enjoy the company and a bread crumb or two.

 Take the opportunity to make family memories with lots of photographs of nature and critters, don't forget to make sure Mt.
 Baker is in the background!

 Each season brings new activities to the ranch...